Jay Johnson (American football coach)

-Jay Johnson (born September 18, 1969) is an American football coach and former player who is currently the offensive coordinator and quarterbacks coach for the Michigan State Spartans football team.
+Jay Johnson (born September 18, 1969) is an American college football coach and former player.
+He is the offensive coordinator and quarterbacks coach for the University of Wyoming, positions he has held since 2024.

 Coaching career

 Colorado

 On December 15, 2018, Johnson was hired as offensive coordinator and quarterbacks coach for Colorado.

 Michigan State

 On February 20, 2020, Johnson was hired as offensive coordinator and quarterbacks coach for Michigan State.

+Wyoming

+On January 10, 2024, Johnson was announced as the new offensive coordinator and quarterbacks coach for the University of Wyoming.